 When all satisfactory clearances have been received, the Business Managers/HR Department will notify the recruiting manager and the successful candidate to advise that clearance has been received and to discuss a start date and time.
-The Business Manager/HR Department will send the preferred candidate a contract of employment and an email will be sent to all relevant departments to ensure appropriate arrangements are in place prior to the start date (e.g. IT and induction).
+The Business Manager/HR Department will send the preferred candidate a contract of employment prior to commencement in post and no later than the first day of work, and an email will be sent to all relevant departments to ensure appropriate arrangements are in place prior to the start date (e.g. IT and induction).
 The Business Manager/HR Department will close the job file and initiate an electronic personal file, scanning the successful candidate's recruitment, selection and clearance information onto the file, which will be retained in the secure HR electronic system.